Surgical Site Infection (SSI) PreventionHelps teams recognize, treat, report, and prevent surgical-site infections

 Benefits and Features

-- A hospital executive reviews the SSI report from the Infection Prevention Committee and wants to know what is being done to decrease SSI rates to avoid payment penalties.
+- A hospital executive reviews the SSI report from the Infection Prevention Committee and wants to know what is being done to decrease SSI rates to avoid patient harm and payment penalties.
+The Committee is able to use the app to show the downward trend in SSI rate across all patient groups and associate it with recent education efforts to improve infection prevention practices.

 - The surgical care process improvement team wants to measure the impact of a new colorectal surgery bundle on SSI rates.
 The team uses the app to look at compliance with the new process and the trend in SSI rates since implementation of the new process.

-- An infection prevention team member is assigned to conduct surveillance and documentation of SSI cases in preparation for submitting to NHSN for a specific hospital.
-She uses the SSI Prevention advanced app to quickly identify SSI cases and finds it dramatically more efficient than her usual manual surveillance methods.
-In addition, she’s able to identify an apparent trend of increased infection rates in bowel surgeries.
-The application helps her investigate preoperative care processes and develop a hypothesis, based on actual compliance date.
-Within a short time, she has data to share with the medical director for GI surgery demonstrating the trend in SSI and supporting data on SSI prevention bundles.
+- An infection prevention team is accountable for reducing the system’s SSI rate.
+The team uses the application to investigate preoperative care processes and develop a hypothesis, based on actual compliance data.
+Within a short time, they have data to share with the medical director for GI surgery demonstrating the trend in SSI and supporting data on SSI prevention bundles.

 This product may leverage one or more of the following sources: